 KARA KRAWIECKI | HEAD STUNT COACH

 The Maryville University Department of Athletics and Recreation announced Kara Krawiecki as the first head coach for the STUNT program October 2017.
-The Saints STUNT team will begin official competition during the 2018-19 season.
+The Saints STUNT team began official competition during the 2018-19 season.
 Krawiecki comes to Maryville after serving as the head game day and competitive small coed cheer coach at Oakland University in Rochester, Mich.
 She has over 18 years of sideline and competitive high school, all star and college cheer and coaching experience.

 At Oakland, Krawiecki was responsible for recruiting male and female student-athletes to the cheer squad.
 She created the game day choreography for performances at volleyball and men’s and women’s basketball games.
 Krawiecki led Oakland’s small coed college cheer team to a sixth-place finish at the NCA College Nationals in April 2017.